WireCell/wirecell.github.io/manual.md

 Some of the C++ packages are designated as *core* packages.
 These include the packages providing the toolkit C++ structure (described later in this document) as well as the reference implementations (eg, `gen`, `sigproc`).
 These packages have strict requirements on what dependencies may be introduced and in particular their shared libraries are not allowed to depend on ROOT (although their apps and tests are, see sections [4.1.3](#package-structure) and [4.1.4](#build-package)).

 The base package is `util` and it *must* not depend on any other WCT package.
 The next most basic is `iface` and it *must* not depend on any other WCT except `util`.
-Core implementation packages such as `gen` or `sigproc` may depend on both but should not depend on each other.
+Core implementation packages such as `gen` or `sigproc` may depend on both but *must* not depend on each other.

-Fixme: there is a need to factor some general utility routines and data structures that depend on `iface` and which the implementation packages should use that needs to be created.

-WCT also provides a number of peripheral implementation packages, which are free to have more dependencies, including ROOT, than &ldquo;core&rdquo; packages.
-These are mostly for the purpose of providing WCT components which provide file I/O. The `sst` package in particular support the so called `celltree` ROOT `TTree` format used by the Wire Cell prototype code.

-Finally, there may be third-party implementation packages.
-They are free to mimic WCT packages but WCT itself will not depend on them.
+Third-party implementation packages may be developed outside of WCT.
+They are free to mimic WCT packages and of course depend on WCT and WCT itself shall not depend on them.
 They should not make use of the `WireCell::` C++ namespace.

 <a id="package-structure"></a>